Ewan-D/beginnersBase11ty/README.md

 #### feed
   - atom/rss feed. links to meta.json in front matter. make sure to update that file with site details for the feed.

+#### favicon.ico etc
+  - s'all in the deats. update meta.json as you see fit!

 ### Plugins